gabrielchua/mcf-mcp/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 This repository hosts a proof-of-concept Model Context Protocol (MCP) server that wraps the public [MyCareersFuture (MCF)](https://www.mycareersfuture.gov.sg/) job search API.
-It illustrates how to expose live job listings to ChatGPT through MCP, and how to optionally pair those responses with an Apps SDK widget for richer rendering in the ChatGPT client.
+It illustrates how to render this in ChatGPT with the Apps SDK.

 ![Screenshot of the MyCareersFuture widget rendered inside ChatGPT](./example_chatGPT.png)